 (3) Programs that prepare students for college and career success, which may include programs that—

-(a) Create and support partnerships with community colleges, four-year colleges, or universities and that help instill a college-going culture in the neighborhood;
+(a) Create and support partnerships with community colleges, four-year colleges, or universities and that help Start Printed Page 39637instill a college-going culture in the neighborhood;

 (b) Provide dual-enrollment opportunities for secondary students to gain college credit while in high school;

 (c) Provide, through relationships with businesses and other organizations, apprenticeship opportunities to students;

 (d) Align curricula in the core academic subjects with requirements for industry-recognized certifications or credentials, particularly in high-growth sectors;

 (e) Provide access to career and technical education programs so that individuals can attain the skills and industry-recognized certifications or credentials for success in their careers;

 (f) Help college students, including CWD and ELs from the neighborhood to transition to college, persist in their academic studies in college, graduate from college, and transition into the workforce; and

 (g) Provide opportunities for all youth (both in and out of school) to achieve academic and employment success by improving educational and skill competencies and providing connections to employers.
 Such activities may include opportunities for on-going mentoring, supportive services, incentives for recognition and achievement, and opportunities related to leadership, development, decision-making, citizenship, and community service.

 Effective school means a school that has—